How to plan a wedding – Ivory Tribe style

 - Lean on your officiant for support if you’re stumped.
 Your officiant will have no doubt officiated many weddings, so they are experts in this area.
 Don’t feel bad about asking for help, not all of us are perfect poets.

-Music sure brings the feels on your big day so it’s important to think about what kind of music you want.
-There are some key songs that you will have to determine in advance of your big day and they are as follows;
+Music sure brings the feels on your big day so it’s important to think about what kind of tunes you want to help set the mood.
+There are some key songs that you will have to determine in advance, and they are as follows;

 - Processional – what song will you walk down the aisle to?